Heron-Repositories/Heron/Heron/docs/source/documentation/the_relic_system.rst

 operation especially if it needs to happen many times per second (at the speed at which a fast Node might need to call its worker function) and/or that data saved are large.

-Currently the Node's developer and users can control every when Heron will save the dataframe (which is constantly being updated in RAM) to disk.
-This is achieved either through a global variable found in the constants script called NUMBER_OF_ITTERATIONS_BEFORE_RELIC_SUBSTATE_SAVE or through a Node specific variable called num_of_iters the the worker object exposes.
-If the num_of_iters is set then it takes precedence over the global variable.
+Currently the Node's developer and users can control when Heron will save the dataframe (which is constantly being updated in RAM) to disk.
+This is achieved either through a global variable found in the constants script called NUMBER_OF_ITTERATIONS_BEFORE_RELIC_SUBSTATE_SAVE or through a Node specific variable called num_of_iters_to_update_relics_substate the worker object exposes.
+If the num_of_iters_to_update_relics_substate is set then it takes precedence over the global variable.

-If the num_of_iters (or the NUMBER_OF_ITTERATIONS_BEFORE_RELIC_SUBSTATE_SAVE when no num_of_iters is set for the Node) is set to -1 then the Relic system will update the Substate dataframe to disk every time the relic_update_substate_df function is called (which might or might not be at every itteration of the Node according to how the users has implemented the relic_update_substate_df function).
+If the num_of_iters_to_update_relics_substate (or the NUMBER_OF_ITTERATIONS_BEFORE_RELIC_SUBSTATE_SAVE when no num_of_iters_to_update_relics_substate is set for the Node) is set to -1 then the Relic system will not update the Substate dataframe to disk until the process is about to terminate.
+There is a tradeoff here.
+If the relic's dataframe is saved to disk only as the process closes down then any crash that would abnormally terminate the process without allowing it to run its end_of_life function will mean loss of the relic's dataframe.
+On the other hand long running processes in machines with small RAM might run out of memory while keeping the dataframe in RAM.

 Loading saved Relics